Frank Hodges (trade unionist): Political and union career

 Ramsay MacDonald and was given the office of First Lord of the Admiralty.
 It was during his period as a Member of Parliament that Hodges was invited to the Rhondda to play at Ton Pentre golf club in a game with the Duke of York before he became King George VI.

-Now a government minister, and seen as an increasing moderate, the Miners' Federation took the opportunity to replace Hodges as Secretary.
-Hodges understood his position was no longer secure and resigned before he was pushed out.
-His replacement was the far more radical Arthur Cook from the Rhondda district.
-The next year, Hodges left his political post and was appointed a member of the Central Electricity Board in 1926.
+Once Hodges was a government minister, and seen as increasingly moderate, the Miners' Federation prepared to replace him as Secretary.
+Hodges resigned before he was pushed out: he was replaced by the radical Arthur Cook from the Rhondda district.
+The following year Hodges left his political post, and in 1926 he was appointed a member of the Central Electricity Board.